SpineEventEngine/SpineEventEngine.github.io/docs/introduction/index.md

  - delivering events and data to web and mobile clients.

 We decided to create a framework that can help us and development groups like us building apps using Domain-Driven Design.

-There are principles Spine is based on:
+These are the principles our framework is based on:

  - Events and Commands should be **strongly typed**.
  - It should be **easy to pass data** between different programming languages and platforms.
-   We want a domain language become really Ubiquitous, not only in people-to-people communications, but in computer-to-computer communications too.
+   We want a domain language become really Ubiquitous.
  - Objects must be **immutable** unless there is a good reason not to do so.
  - Developers should spend more time on business logic rather than plumbing related to storage matters or server environment aspects.